Soul: It's okay, cool guys like me see naked women all the time; I'm used to it.

 This happens in virtually every anime with fanservice

-The concept comes from a Japanese old wives' tale, and might be Truth in Television
+.
+It also occasionally appears these days in western media — especially Webcomics — which are open about their manga influences.
+The concept comes from a Japanese old wives' tale, and might be Truth in Televisionnote

 , Something Else Also Rises

-, and (far more realistic) Jizz In My Pants
+, and (the far more realistic) Jizz In My Pants

 .
 Contrast Psychic Nosebleed